-The administration is forcing National Park Service staff to censor everything from climate science at Glacier to the mistreatment of Native Americans at the Grand Canyon, a place of worship and origin for many Tribes.
+The administration is forcing National Park Service staff to censor science and history at parks.
 This is a violation of the core tenets of the National Park Service’s mission.

-WASHINGTON – Today, The Washington Post reported that the administration’s efforts erase history and science at national parks has spread to parks like the Grand Canyon, Glacier, and beyond.
+WASHINGTON – Today, The Washington Post reported that the administration’s efforts erase history and science at national parks has spread across the country.

 Per the Post, this month “Trump officials instructed staff to remove or edit signs and other informational materials in at least 17 additional parks in Arizona, Texas, Colorado, Utah, Montana and Wyoming… The documents also listed some removals ordered in August and September of last year.”